8 Signs You Could Have Insulin Resistance

-When your body begins ignoring signals from the hormone insulin to process the glucose in your blood, you’re suffering from insulin resistance.
+When your body begins ignoring signals from the hormone insulin to process the glucose in your blood, you have insulin resistance.
 This can result in blood sugar (glucose) levels that are too high, and over time, can lead to type 2 diabetes.
 Insulin resistance can also increase your risk of heart disease and other conditions, which is why doctors recommend you catch it—and treat it—as soon as possible.
-Blood glucose, which is toxic to the body, can cause permanent damage if the levels stay too high, for too long.

 Keep in mind that the most common symptom of insulin resistance is no symptom at all.
 You can develop it without any obvious outward signs.
-That said, here are some things that can indicate you could have a problem with insulin resistance, or may develop one in the future.
+That said, here are eight potential signs of insulin resistance.

-Obesity, especially too much fat in the abdomen and around the organs is one of the main causes of insulin resistance, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
-Here’s why: “Abdominal fat, or fat around your waistline, has a more negative effect on your metabolism than fat that accumulates in other areas of the body,” says registered nurse Kellie Rodriguez, a certified diabetes educator and director of the Global Diabetes Program at Parkland Health & Hospital System in Dallas, Texas.
+Obesity, especially too much fat in the abdomen and around the organs is one of the main causes of insulin resistance, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Here’s why: “Abdominal fat, or fat around your waistline, has a more negative effect on your metabolism than fat that accumulates in other areas of the body,” says Kellie Rodriguez, a registered nurse, a certified diabetes educator and director of the Global Diabetes Program at Parkland Health & Hospital System in Dallas.
 “Abdominal fat increases your risk for type 2 diabetes, insulin resistance, and heart disease.
 Therefore measuring your waistline is important–with a goal of fewer than 35 inches for women and 40 inches for men.”

-But you don’t have to lose it all to improve your health: For people at high risk for diabetes, losing just 5 to 7 percent of your starting weight can help reduce your chance of developing the disease.
+For people at high risk for type 2 diabetes, losing just five to seven percent of your starting weight can help reduce your chance of developing the condition.
 (Avoid these worst habits for belly fat.)

 Elevated blood sugar

-Elevated blood sugar can translate to excessive thirst, lethargy, frequent urination, and more serious symptoms if left unchecked.
-People with insulin resistance may need to monitor their blood sugar and maintain a healthy eating pattern and use exercise and/or medication to keep their blood glucose in a healthy range.
+People with insulin resistance may need to monitor their blood sugar, maintain a healthy eating pattern, and use exercise and/or medication to keep their blood glucose in a healthy range.
 (These sneaky things can also raise your blood sugar.)

 Large pores and acne

-Sebum, the oil that lubricates the skin, is overproduced in those who suffer from insulin resistance syndrome.
-According to research, including a study published in 2016 in the Journal of the American Academy of Dermatology, a diet rich in carbohydrates promotes this overproduction, causing acne.
-Eating more fresh vegetables and lean meats can help combat this and other insulin resistance symptoms.
+Sebum, the oil that lubricates the skin, is overproduced in those who have insulin resistance.
+A diet rich in carbohydrates may promote the overproduction of sebum, causing acne, according to a 2016 study published in the Journal of the American Academy of Dermatology.
+Eating more fresh vegetables and lean meats may help combat this and reduce your risk of insulin resistance.
 Here are some myths and truths you should know about large pores.

 Polycystic ovarian syndrome

-Many women who have polycystic ovarian syndrome (PCOS) also have insulin resistance.
+Women who have polycystic ovarian syndrome (PCOS) are also more likely to be insulin resistant, according to the Centers for Disease Control and Prevention.
 The condition is characterized by having high levels of male hormones, and an increased risk for irregular menstrual cycles, infertility, obesity, ovarian cysts, heart disease, and type 2 diabetes.
+If a woman with PCOS has high insulin levels, this can cause the ovaries to make more testosterone.
+This can lead some women to exhibit symptoms of excess androgens, such as dark hairs on the face and belly.
 (Here are some symptoms of PCOS.)

 Hair loss in women

 In addition to fat storage and regulating sugar levels, insulin helps regulates hair growth.
-Women who suffer from insulin resistance may be prone to alopecia, or female pattern baldness, suggests research, including one study published in 2015 in the Australasian Journal of Dermatology.
-Women who lose more than the typical amount of hair per day, estimated at about 250 strands, should be checked for insulin resistance as this may be the root cause.
+Women who are insulin resistant may be at greater risk of female pattern baldness, suggests a 2015 study published in the Australasian Journal of Dermatology.
+Women who lose more than the typical amount of hair per day, estimated at about 250 strands, should be checked for insulin resistance as this may be the cause.

-If you’re noticing swelling in your ankles or other parts of your body can be one of the many insulin resistance symptoms.
+If you’re noticing swelling in your ankles or other parts of your body it can be one of the symptoms of insulin resistance.
 Swelling tends to be indicative of insulin resistance, as insulin tells the kidneys when to hold on to sodium and water.
 When fluid is retained unnecessarily, swelling and bloating can result.
 Here are some other reasons you might be bloated—and when it could signal a health problem.

 - Kellie Rodriguez, registered nurse, certified diabetes educator, and director of the Global Diabetes Program at Parkland Health & Hospital System, Dallas.